University of Reading cookie policy

 Alternatively high-quality candidates can apply for a British Council scholarship of £27,000.
 Like the bursary this is payable in 10 monthly instalments from Mid-October and is to help with your living expenses.
 If your scholarship application is successful you will receive these payments instead of the bursary.

-The tuition fees for the teaching training courses are £21,350 and you will need to have additional funding or financial sponsorship to cover these fees.
+The tuition fee for courses starting in September 2024 is £22,350 and you will need to have additional funding or financial sponsorship to cover these fees.
 Tuition Fees are payable in two instalments (50% when you enrol at the beginning of September and 50% at the start of the second term in January).

 Questions?